-Crunch-Time Clinic is specially designed for students who are gearing up for final exams.
-TBT will be offering evening tutored study sessions starting January 7th, two weeks before TCSD finals.
-These sessions will be dedicated to helping your child succeed by pinpointing challenging course material, learning new study habits, and building review packets.
+Crunch-Time Tutors is specially designed for students who are gearing up for large exams or big projects.
+TBT offers tutored group or individual study sessions year round.
+These sessions are be dedicated to helping your child succeed by pinpointing challenging course material, learning new study habits, and learning how to build review packets.
 TBT’s Academic Coaches specialize in mathematics, sciences, and literature, additional subject may be provided upon request.

 Jackson, Wyoming: Gregory Ln 1490, Academic Office Suite 1B